ibm-cloud-docs/storage-scale/enabling-encryption.md

     ```
     {: codeblock}

-## Existing Key Protect Instance
+## Key Protect Instance
-{: #existing-keyprotect-instance}
+{: #keyprotect-instance}

 IBM Storage Scale now supports both new and existing Key Protect instances for filesystem encryption.
-Users can use an existing Key Protect instance for encryption.

 * If the `key_protect_instance_id` is not set, a new Key Protect instance will be created automatically.